aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 - Specify the excluded country/region name.
 - Specify the name and address format.
 - Specify the language ID used to format the address.

-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/fields/InsertMailMergeAddressBlockFieldUsingDOM/in.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertMailMergeAddressBlockFieldUsingDOM-InsertMailMergeAddressBlockFieldUsingDOM.java" >}}